How B2B Companies Build Industry Authority Through Thought Leadership

 Key Takeaways

-- 60% of B2B decision-makers say thought leadership directly influences purchasing decisions (Edelman-LinkedIn, 2024).
+• B2B decision-makers consistently say thought leadership content directly influences their purchasing decisions.

-- B2B companies that publish consistent LinkedIn content generate 2x more pipeline from inbound than those that do not (LinkedIn B2B Institute).
+• B2B companies that publish consistent LinkedIn content consistently generate more pipeline from inbound than those that do not.

 What Does "Industry Authority" Actually Mean for B2B Companies?